-A basement can be a great place to spend time with your family and the right basement insulation is necessary to help make it a more comfortable environment.
-In most cases unfinished basements are quite simple to insulate with spray foam, whereas finished basements can most definitely still be insulated but are more challenging to gain access to the rim joist and walls.
+In most cases, unfinished basements, including Michigan Basements, are quite simple to insulate with spray foam, whereas finished basements can most definitely still be insulated but are more challenging to gain access to the rim joist and walls.

-Insulating your basement rim joist with Icynene spray foam will give you the biggest bang for your buck as this is where most air leakage takes place in the foundation.
 Most rim joists are easily accessible in unfinished basements and in finished basements with drop ceilings.
-If the rim joist is not accessible, drywall would need to be removed to properly insulate it and the foam may need to be injected into the cavity instead of spraying it.
+If the basement rim joist is not accessible, drywall would need to be removed to properly insulate it and the foam may need to be injected into the cavity instead of spraying it.